mastercomfig/mastercomfig/docs/os/windows.md

 Currently, there is a bug with Windows Defender where it will spam an Intel CPU feature until another program has used it.
 This can significantly reduce performance by up to 6%.
 You can use [Counter Control](https://www.techpowerup.com/download/counter-control/)'s Reset button to mark this feature as used and stop the spam from Defender.
 [Read more here](https://www.pcmag.com/news/intel-cpu-performance-takes-a-big-hit-due-to-windows-defender-bug).

-## Disable Visual Effects

-If you are on a slow/old PC, you can disable Windows' visual effects for better performance.
-Search for "Performance Information and Tools" and then select "Adjust for best performance".
-You can also select options you'd like to keep, but keep in mind that these may reduce performance.

 ## Disable Nvidia Low Latency Mode

 The Source Engine has a frame syncing method that is tuned for its material threading system.